 Eligible families can access services from a panel of Service Providers, like the Quirky Kid Clinic, to help cover the cost of early intervention.
 Please ask us about which psychologists you can see and the services you can access using your NDIS plan.

 In NSW, the NDIS will be rolled out by district.
 When the NDIS commences in a district, people currently receiving supports through New South Wales Government specialist disability services will be moving first.
 Existing Commonwealth and state-based services and supports will continue until eligible people with a disability start their plans with the NDIS.

-If you have an agency or managed plan, we will need a copy of your NDIS plan to proceed with services.
-To begin, please call our reception on + 02 9362 9297 and we can organise an initial consultation with one of our psychologists, to formulate a plan moving forward.
+To begin, if you have an agency or managed plan, please call our reception on + 02 9362 9297 (make sure to mention the NDIS) and we can organise an initial consultation with one of our psychologists, to formulate a plan moving forward.

 If you are not currently receiving disability supports you can apply to access the NDIS from the 1st of July 2018 (only those in urgent or exceptional circumstances).
 You may meet the access requirements up to six months prior to the NDIS phasing in your area.
 You can use the checklist on the NDIS website, to see if your child meets the NDIS rules.

 For more information on how you can use your NDIS funding with the Quirky Kid Clinic, please call + 02 9362 9297 or email us at email@example.com

 Children present with a whole range of interesting characteristics.
 Amazing vocabularies, confidence in the company of adults, endless creativity and emotional intelligence beyond their years.
 While others struggle with background noise and refuse to put pen to paper due to sensory issues and perfectionism.
 The start of a new school year is often when parents decide to have their children assessed to gain clarity and direction for the year ahead.
 Armed with information for teachers, parents are empowered by an expert opinion.